beanbutgreen/Funkin/docs/SIMPLECONTRIBUTE.md

-Sorry, if something's here are wrong I don't type that much.
+Sorry, if something's here are wrong I don't type that much